walbourn/directx-sdk-samples/DirectXTK/Readme.txt

 Windows Vista Direct3D 11.0 applications.

 This code is designed to build with Visual Studio 2013 or 2015.
-It is recommended that you make use of VS 2013 Update 5, VS 2015 Update 2, and Windows 7 Service Pack 1 or later.
+It is recommended that you make use of VS 2013 Update 5 or VS 2015 Update 3 and Windows 7 Service Pack 1 or later.

 These components are designed to work without requiring any content from the DirectX SDK.
 For details, see "Where is the DirectX SDK?" <http://msdn.microsoft.com/en-us/library/ee663275.aspx>.